Another truck stuck on SH1 detour: Civil Defence responds to 'muppets' name calling

-Another truck and trailer unit is stuck on Cove Rd this afternoon, despite a Civil Defence ban on the vehicles using the SH1 detour.
+Another truck and trailer unit was stuck on Cove Rd early this afternoon, despite a Civil Defence ban on the vehicles using the SH1 detour.

 A spokesperson said police were actively patrolling the route “where possible”.